 So, to help you find them, I’ve teamed up with a bunch of fellow travel blogger friends who recently visited Peru.
-Together, we’ve brought you our best suggestions for what do in Peru.
+Together, we’ve brought you our best suggestions for what to do in Peru.

 This list of Peru travel destinations has suggestions for all interests.
 It’s got a bit of everything: the best things to do in Lima, insane hotel suggestions that will have you hanging off the side of a mountain, multi-day treks, beaches, national parks, Amazon visits and so much more.

 Visiting other destinations in Peru?
 Check out our other guides:

 - 17 Must Try Lima Restaurants

 One amazing area many seem to skip when traveling Peru is the small town of Huaraz in the Andes.
 While Huaraz is not on the typical tourist trail, a visit is well worth it (and it’s only a small detour from the typical route between Lima and Cusco).
 Travelers can easily reach Huaraz with a night bus from Lima.
 The small town is the base for some phenomenal hiking and trekking in the Andes.
 However, visitors should keep in mind that the altitude change between Lima and Huaraz is pretty high.
 So, it’s important to give the body one or two days to adjust to the altitude before starting a big trek.